chisaiki/MiniProjects/README.md

 This repository is mainly for practice and experimentation.
 Each project focuses on one or more of the following:

-Low-level programming (C/C++)
+- Low-level programming (C/C++)

-Data structure implementation

-Algorithms
+- Algorithms

-Simulation or modeling
+- Simulation or modeling

-Memory-aware and performance-focused design
+- Memory-aware and performance-focused design

-More projects will be added over time as learning continues.
+More projects will be added over time as learning continues!